inparallel/pusherpp/README.md

 int main(int argc, char** argv)
 {
-	Pusherpp::CPusher pusher("YOUR APP ID", "YOUR KEY", "YOUR SECRET");
+	bool useSecureHttp = true; // You can specify whether to use HTTPS to communicate with pusher or not

+	Pusherpp::CPusher pusher("YOUR_APP_ID", "YOUR_KEY", "YOUR_SECRET", useSecureHttp);
 	Pusherpp::CPusherReply response; // To store response received from Pusher

-	// Note that all calls in this library are blocking
+	// Note that all calls within the library are blocking

 	// Get info about a channel -- note that subscription_count is not enabled by default response = pusher.getChannelInfo("test_channel", Pusherpp::CPusher::CH_INFO_SUBS_COUNT);